-In order to approve borrowers for a Community Development Loan, we make sure borrowers have the right credit score for a mortgage and a responsibly sized down payment that indicates they have skin in the game.
+In order to approve borrowers for a Non-Traditional Mortgage, we make sure borrowers have the right credit score for a mortgage and a responsibly sized down payment that indicates they have skin in the game.
 And we permit gift money from family members to be used down payments.
 Most importantly, for creditworthy borrowers with meaningful equity going into their home purchase, we also relieve borrowers from having to provide traditional forms of income documents, and in many cases we will use a flexible common sense approach to loan appoval when traditional income documents (tax returns, etc) don’t tell the whole story.
 Although we require larger down payments for these loans, typically 20% or more, it provides the flexibility for non-traditional earners to prove that they deserve a mortgage.

 CDFIs and Banking